 Along the way, we also met with two pilgrims from Vicenza.
 Armando and Sylvana are a lovely couple who are our age – almost exactly, it turned out – and they are walking from Viterbo to Rome.
 We walked with them for about two hours in the morning before saying goodbye when we stopped for a lunch break in Capranica.
 After lunch, we caught up with them again because Amando’s legs were giving him great trouble.
 Based on his description, I believe that he has severe shin splints.
 When we saw him the second time, he was stretched out on a picnic table, getting some cream rubbed on his legs and ankles.
 When he tried to stand up and put his shoes on again, he was obviously in great pain.
 At that point, deep in the forest on a small trail, I suddenly pictured myself trying to carry him for several kilometres out to a hospital.
 This was going to be bad but then it struck me – I lent him my trekking poles.
 I guess in finally figured out why I needed both poles (please refer to Day 3 if you don’t know what I am talking about there).

 For those following us, we are staying tonight in the two star Hotel Sutrium.
 We are completely off ostellos now.
 If a private bathroom is not attached, we look elsewhere.
 As we get closer to Rome, the rooms are more expensive so this one is 60€ but with supposedly good breakfast tomorrow.
-It has great wi-fi and mold on the bathroom ceiling.
+It has great wi-fi and the mold in the bathroom is only on the ceiling.
 You get the good with the bad.
 We booked by calling them yesterday.
 I expect that to keep costs down, we’ll need to be booking one star hotels tomorrow and half star hotels the following day.

 All is good, life is great and we are nearly there.
 Peace y’all and Happy Birthday Alex!